 - 6.4.1 If the on-field umpires decide that it is dangerous or unreasonable for play to continue on the match pitch, they shall stop play and immediately advise the ICC Match Referee. - 6.4.2 The on-field umpires and the ICC Match Referee shall then consult with both captains. - 6.4.3 If the captains agree to continue, play shall resume. - 6.4.4 If the decision is not to resume play, the on-field umpires together with the ICC Match Referee shall consider whether the existing pitch can be repaired and the match resumed from the point it was stopped.
-In considering whether to authorise such repairs, the ICC Match Referee must consider whether this would place either side at an unfair advantage, given the play that had already taken place on the dangerous pitch. - 6.4.5 If the decision is that the existing pitch cannot be repaired, then the match is to be abandoned with the following consequences: - 6.4.5.1 In the event of the required number of overs to constitute a match having been completed at the time the match is abandoned, the result shall be determined according to the provisions of clause 16.4.2. - 6.4.5.2 In the event of the required number of overs to constitute a match not having been completed, the match will be abandoned as a no result. - 6.4.6 If the abandonment occurs on the day of the match, the ICC Match Referee shall consult with the Home Board with the objective of finding a way for a new match (including a new nomination of teams and toss) to commence on the same date and venue.
+In considering whether to authorise such repairs, the ICC Match Referee must consider whether this would place either side at an unfair advantage, given the play that had already taken place on the dangerous pitch. - 6.4.5 If the decision is that the existing pitch cannot be repaired, then the match is to be abandoned with the following consequences: - 6.4.5.1 In the event of the required number of overs to constitute a match having been completed at the time the match is abandoned, the result shall be determined according to the provisions of clause 16.4.2.

+- 6.4.5.2 In the event of the required number of overs to constitute a match not having been completed, the match will be abandoned as a no result. - 6.4.6 If the abandonment occurs on the day of the match, the ICC Match Referee shall consult with the Event Technical Committee with the objective of finding a way for a new match (including a new nomination of teams and toss) to commence on the same date and venue.
 Such a match may be played either on the repaired pitch or on another pitch, subject to the ICC Match Referee and the relevant Ground Authority both being satisfied that the new pitch will be of the required T20I standard.
-The playing time lost between the scheduled start time of the original match and the actual start time of the new match will be covered by the provisions of clause 12. - 6.4.7 If it is not possible to start a new match on the scheduled day of the match, the relevant officials from the participating Boards shall agree on whether the match can be replayed within the existing tour schedule. - 6.4.8 Throughout the above decision making processes, the ICC Match Referee shall keep informed both captains and the head of the Ground Authority.
+The playing time lost between the scheduled start time of the original match and the actual start time of the new match will be covered by the provisions of clause 12. - 6.4.7 If it is not possible to start a new match on the scheduled day of the match, (including any reserve day for the semi-finals and final), the match will be abandoned as a no result. - 6.4.8 Throughout the above decision making processes, the ICC Match Referee shall keep informed both captains and the head of the Ground Authority.
 The head of the Ground Authority shall ensure that suitable and prompt public announcements are made.